How is Singapore helping businesses to transform?

 To provide incentives and resources for SMEs to invest in automation, robotics and other technology solutions, numerous initiatives were implemented.
 These include the then Productivity and Innovation Credit scheme, Technology Adoption Programme and SMEs Go Digital Programme.

-In March 2020, Singapore Business Review reported that 41% of SMEs said their top barrier to digitisation was the high investment costs.
+In March 2020, Singapore Business Review reported that 41 percent of SMEs said their top barrier to digitisation was the high investment costs.
 In April 2020, IndSights Research (link to BSSFY20Q1 findings) found that as part of their business strategy, companies planned to increase their budgets in 3 areas: digitisation, investments in R&D, and training.
 Regarding the Resilience and Solidarity budgets announced at the start of 2020, companies found the various support programmes such as the Jobs Support Scheme, the Wage Credit Scheme, and the Foreign Worker Levy assistance to be useful and most were aware of these schemes.

 Singapore’s Fortitude Budget included more than S$500 million as part of the supplementary Covid-19 relief package to fund local digital transformation initiatives.
 For companies that hunkered down during the lockdown, it is time to innovate to prepare for the next phase.
 The Government allotted funds to “support digital transformation”, pointing to areas they think can maintain productivity and accelerating innovation.
 This is a good direction for businesses contemplating where to spend the funds – to prioritise critical digital upgrades that may considerably increase their capability.